treeverse/lakeFS/docs/use_cases/etl_testing.md

 lakeFS supports UI, CLI (`lakectl` commandline utility) and several client API [integrations](../integrations) to run the Git-like operations.
 Let us explore how to create dev/test environments using each of these options below.

-## Using lakeFS Playground UI
+## Using lakeFS Playground experience
-In this tutorial, we will use [lakeFS playground](https://demo.lakefs.io/) to create dev/test data environments for ETL testing.
-Playground allows you to spin up a lakeFS instance in a click, create different data environments by simply branching out of your data repository and develop & test data pipelines in these isolated branches.
+In this tutorial, we will use [a lakeFS playground environment](https://demo.lakefs.io/) to create dev/test data environments for ETL testing.
+This allows you to spin up a lakeFS instance in a click, create different data environments by simply branching out of your data repository and develop & test data pipelines in these isolated branches.

 First, let us spin up a [playground](https://demo.lakefs.io/) instance.
 Once you have a live environment, login to your instance with access and secret keys.
 Then, you can work with the sample data repository `my-repo` that is created for you.